isaacnborges/saga-example/README.md

 ## Informations

-This solution contains some APIs and some workers (consumers/publishers) that communicate with each other using HTTP requst or [RabbitMQ](https://www.rabbitmq.com/).
+This solution contains some APIs and some workers (consumers/publishers) that communicate with each other using HTTP request or [RabbitMQ](https://www.rabbitmq.com/) to implementing the SAGA pattern.

 ### Projects
 - Cart.Api: API responsible for management the carts;